kitze/tired-of-webdev/README.md

 - After running a db:migrate
   - I have to restart the dev server and studio
   - I have to go to the generated types so my editor (WebStorm) can pick up the type changes
+- Enums cannot be imported on the client side as values, only as types.
+At least in a Blitz app.
+Prisma says

 ## Blitz
 In retrospect, going with blitz was not a smart idea. trpc + next-auth is the way to go